azmisahin-article/mathematics-number-theory-and-programming-languages/README.md

 Decrypted message: hello
 ```

+Note:
+Changed the encryption and decryption process to use binary exponentiation instead of pow() function for modular exponentiation.
+Used UTF-8 encoding for the plaintext characters to handle different types of characters.
+Added comments to explain the changes made.

 ## I wonder how it would look if we wanted to write the same code in javascript scripting language?
 ```javascript
 /*